Tom on the Internet

 let myObject = await response.json()

-Parsing JSON shouldn’t take a long time.
-In fact, we regularly call JSON.parse("{"key": "value"}")
+Parsing JSON shouldn't take a long time.
+In fact, we regularly call JSON.parse() which is a synchronous call.
+So, why does response.json() return a promise?

 What's going on?

-From MDN’s article on the Fetch API
+From MDN's article on the Fetch API:

 The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
 It returns a Promise that resolves to the Response to that request — as soon as the server responds with headers — even if the server response is an HTTP error status.